thegetty/artists-things/content/things/snuffbox.md

 [^15]: See Thibaut Wolvesperges, *Le meuble français en lacque* (Paris: Édition de l’Amateur, 2000).

 [^16]: *Les Secrets de la laque française*, Paris, Musée des Arts Décoratifs (2014), 161, cat.
-104. On the making of papier-maché boxes, “Tabatière de carton,” see also *Encyclopédie*, [http://encyclopedie.uchicago.edu/](https://encyclopedie.uchicago.edu/), 15:793–94.
+104. On the making of papier-maché boxes, see also “Tabatière de carton,” *Encyclopédie*, [http://encyclopedie.uchicago.edu/](https://encyclopedie.uchicago.edu/), 15:793–94.

 [^17]: Inventoried among Oudry’s drawings were volumes of unattributed ornament (nos.
-30, 37), containing designs by Gilles-Marie Oppenord (no. 25), Claude Gillot (no. 77), the prints after Juste-Aurèle Meissonnier (no. 94), and a volume of his own ornamental work (no. 34), not to mention many items of chinoiserie.
+30, 37), containing designs by Gilles-Marie Oppenord (no. 25), Claude Gillot (no. 77), prints after Juste-Aurèle Meissonnier (no. 94), and a volume of his own ornamental work (no. 34), not to mention many items of chinoiserie.
 There can be little doubt of his interest in design.

 [^18]: Madeleine Dobie, *Trading Places: Colonization and Slavery in Eighteenth-Century French Culture* (Ithaca, NY: Cornell University Press, 2010), esp.
 61–88.